diablokitty/reading_notes/301_Reading_Notes_02.md

 ## Things I want to know more about:

 I need to practice with state vs props.
-It feels like state in one component could be equal to props in another component, but I'm not sure from the video if updating the state of component a would cause a re-rended in component b.
+It feels like state in one component could be equal to props in another component, but I'm not sure from the video if updating the state of component a would cause a re-render in component b.
 It feels like the change in information should trigger one.